huggingface/blog/deploy-tfserving-kubernetes.md

 HPA stands for **H**orizontal **P**od **A**utoscaler.
 It sets criteria
 to decide when to scale the number of Pods in the target Deployment.
-You can learn more about the auto-scaling algorithm internally used by Kubernetes [<u>here</u>](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale).
+You can learn more about the autoscaling algorithm internally used by Kubernetes [<u>here</u>](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale).

 Here you specify how Kubernetes should handle autoscaling.
 In